 Visiting Callahan’s is a throwback to the days of small town general stores and family-run businesses.
 You’ll likely be greeted at the door by the friendly general manager, Mike Young, who really makes a point of knowing and enjoying his customers, city-slickers and farmers alike.
 Little touches like the child-sized grocery carts and a rooster-naming contest going on when I was there give the store a fun energy.

-There is live music inside Callahan’s from 12-3pm most Saturdays.
+There is live music inside Callahan’s most Saturdays.
 That’s also about the time the crowds start to get a little thick.
 If your kids would like some quiet time alone with the animals, plan to arrive earlier in the morning.
 Between 1000-1500 people come through Callahan’s on a given Saturday.
 You can grab a breakfast taco or barbecue from the people running the smoker out front.
 Wander in for backyard chicken or gardening inspiration or just for the people (and animal) watching.
 It’s definitely the place to get a feel for the sights, sounds and smells of agricultural Austin.

 Callahan’s General Store